 ESTATE PLANNING & PROBATE

 Estate planning is important because it gives you control.
 During your lifetime, with advance directives like a power of attorney, appointment of health care representative, and living will declaration, you have control over who will make important decisions on your behalf in the event you become incapacitated.
 Upon your death, with a carefully drafted Last Will and Testament or Revocable Trust, you have control over the disposition of your assets to your loved ones or charities.
-The attorneys at JMAS specialize in estate planning and can assist you with all of your estate planning needs.
+The attorneys at JMS specialize in estate planning and can assist you with all of your estate planning needs.
 Please fill out our client information form to get started.

-When a loved one dies, the attorneys at JMAS can assist you with the process of transferring assets owned by the decedent to those set forth in any estate planning documents.
+When a loved one dies, the attorneys at JMS can assist you with the process of transferring assets owned by the decedent to those set forth in any estate planning documents.
 If the decedent died without a will or trust, then Indiana law dictates who receives the property.
 Our attorneys have substantial experience with probate, trusts administration, federal estate tax and Indiana inheritance tax.

 Power of Attorneys